maass77627/filmmaster/README.md

 # Filmmaster

-Welcome to Filmmaster.
-Filmaster helps you make decisions about the next movie you would like to see in theatres.
-Filmmaster provides o a list of the top movies playing near you and allows you to recieve more information on a movie you may be interested in such as that movies title, average vote, description and popularity.
+Welcome to Filmmaster!
+Filmaster helps you make decisions about the next movie you would like to see in theatres!
+Filmmaster provides a list of the top movies playing near you and allows you to recieve more information on a movie you may be interested in such as the movies title, average vote, description and popularity.

 ## Installation